MetPX/sarracenia/doc/sr_subscribe.1.rst

 the file has not been modified in that interval.
 So a file woll not be processed until it has stayed the same for at least 10 seconds.

+When the **delete** option is set, after a download has completed successfully, the subscriber will delete the file at the upstream source.
+Default is false.

 The **batch** option is used to indicate how many files should be transferred over a connection, before it is torn down, and re-established.
 On very low volume transfers, where timeouts can occur between transfers, this should be lowered to 1.
 For most usual situations the default is fine. for higher volume cases, one could raise it to reduce transfer overhead.
 It is only used for file transfer protocols, not HTTP ones at the moment.